Tag Archive for ‘Nature’

-Take time to reflect, ha de Gött!
+It’s hard to be soft, ha de Gött!

 It’s that time of year when most birds push their little chicks out from the nest.
 It’s a bit harsh.
 Fly or die!
 But it’s the rule of nature.